CLooker/HackerRank/README.md

 # HackerRank

-These are my solutions to some Hacker Rank problems.
-There is a link in each file to the actual problem.
-I generally try to code declaratively, however some solutions are only solvable using imperative styles (mutating arrays in place, etc).
+These are my solutions to some Hacker Rank problems in JavaScript and (some)
+Clojure.
+There is a link to the actual problem (in the js files).